zavetsec/ZLT/README.md

 The script is designed to be auditable and safe to run in sensitive environments.

 - **No data exfiltration.** The script makes no outbound network connections (cloud metadata probes use a 2-second timeout and are clearly labelled in the code).
-- **Read-only collection.** The only file written is the HTML report in `/tmp/`.
-Nothing else is created, modified, or deleted.
+- **Read-only collection.** Output files are written to the script's own directory.
+The script creates only what you explicitly select via menu or CLI flags — no temp files are left behind.
 - **No external dependencies.** No curl-to-bash pipelines, no package installs, no Python modules.
 Pure bash and standard POSIX tools.
 - **Fully auditable.** Single-file, ~1350 lines of plain bash.
 Read it before you run it — it takes less time than deploying an agent.
 - **Integrity verification.** SHA256 checksums are published with each release.
 Verify before running on production hosts.